hebbyatuti/BELLAFIT--FITNESS-DATA-ANALYSIS/README.md

    view(age)
 ```
 ### Conclusion & Recommendation.
-- From the Age distribution,  Bella fit can target their new marketing campaigns to 24 & 40 year old women.
+- From the Age distribution,  Bella fit can target their new marketing campaigns to 24 & and 40-year-old women.
 - HIIT (High Intensity training) is the most common  activity, followed by running and cycling.
-The company can maximize profit by pushing and marketing products for HIIT such training shoes, watches, and bracelets that measure heart rate and calorie burn.
+The company can maximize profit by pushing and marketing products for HIIT, such as training shoes, watches, and bracelets that measure heart rate and calorie burn.
 - Stress levels are lower when people are hydrated.
 The marketing team can promote their water bottle  with this campaign